nimiq/albatross-doc/StakingContract.md

 ### Staking contract main components:

-- The **staking contract object** is where the information of the contract is tracked, such as the address of validators for the current epoch, their balance, and the punishment sets.
+- The staking contract path is where the information of the contract is tracked, such as the address of validators for the current epoch, their balance, and the punishment sets.
-- The **validator**'**s object** is where is stored each validator's address, their balance, their keys, and the number of stakers they validate for.
+- The validator's path is where is stored each validator's address, their balance, their keys, and the number of stakers they validate for.
-- The **staker object** contains the address, the balance, and the address of the validator to which the staker delegates its coins.
+- The staker's path contains the address, the balance, and the address of the validator to which the staker delegates its coins.

 <br/>